JoseHurtadoBaeza/Golang-AWS-ServerlessAPI/README.md

-# Project: Go and AWS - Code and Deploy a Serverless API
+Go and AWS - Code and Deploy a Serverless API

 This repository contains the code for a serverless API built with Go and deployed on AWS using services like Lambda, API Gateway, and DynamoDB.